stucco/relation-bootstrap/README.md

 This program does a grid search over the predictions made by the previous program in order to select the best parameter set via 4-fold cross-validation on the training set.
 It then calculates results on the test set.
 It performs these steps 5 times, once for each test fold.
 It then micro averages and prints the results (f-score, precision, and recall) across all 5 test folds.
 It additionally prints the set of these parameters that performed best across the 5 folds.

+In addition to printing these results to the screen, it saves them in a file located in the ".../relation-bootstrap/ProducedFiles/Training/ExperimentalResultsFiles" directory (which can be obtained programmatically via the method ProducedFileGetter.getResultsFile).
+The parameters that get saved in this file are used when making predictions for new documents (described below).

 ---